FRX397/Hydrogen/MacOS/Bash.md

 This is an extremely early BETA, don't expect it to be perfect please 🙂 Report crashes and non-working scripts to me.

+Hydrogen MacOS is the first ever scripting utility to natively support both arm64 and x86_64!
+Enjoy unrivaled performance and memory utilization.
+Featuring a Metal hook for the drawing library, ensuring maximum performance.

 **Features**:
 ```md
 - Hydrogen is the **only** tool that has a native and Metal accelerated drawing library